kubernetes-analysis/kubernetes-analysis/blog.md

 ## Training the Model

-Before starting the actual training we have to split-up our input data into training and validation data sets.
-I've chosen to use round about 80% of the data for training and 20% for validation purposes.
+Before starting the actual training we have to split up our input data into training and validation data sets.
+I’ve chosen to use ~80% of the data for training and 20% for validation purposes.
 We have to shuffle our input data as well to ensure that the model is not affected by ordering issues.
 The technical details of the training process can be found in the [GitHub sources][80].
-So now we're ready to finally start the training:
+So now we’re ready to finally start the training:

 ```
 > ./main train